 At OrthoSC, our experts apply their medical knowledge and skills to treating you and your spine issue.
 They are dedicated to providing each patient with specialized orthopedic care and are equipped with the most advanced resources, which allows your specialist to focus exclusively on diagnosing and treating your spine pain.

-Our board-certified and fellowship-trained spine surgeons, Dr. Erkan Alci, Dr. Wayne Bauerle, Dr. Todd Cook, Dr. Gene Massey, and Dr. William Mills, and our specialty-trained physical medicine and rehabilitation specialists, Dr. Stephen Parker and Dr. Kimberly Purgavie, are highly skilled in their respected field of evaluating and treating spine injuries and conditions.
+Our board-certified and fellowship-trained spine surgeons, Dr. Erkan Alci, Dr. Zachary Bailey, Dr. Todd Cook, Dr. Gene Massey, and Dr. William Mills, and our specialty-trained pain management and physical medicine and rehabilitation specialists, Dr. Joshua Gore, Dr. Stephen Parker, Dr. Kimberly Purgavie, Dr. Scott Sauer, and Dr. Erin Watson, are highly skilled in their respected field of evaluating and treating spine injuries and conditions.
 A core component of their care is ensuring that every patient is educated about the pain-relieving treatment options that are available to them.
 Our doctors also consult with their patients, offering suggestions, listening to questions, and helping them decide which course to take.
 Finally, be assured that our spine specialists are committed to pursuing nonsurgical options first, such as physical therapy, anti-inflammatory medications, or injections.
 At the same time, our spine surgeons or physiatrists will recommend surgery if they believe that is the best option to restore proper function.
 Regardless of the treatment you ultimately receive for your spine pain, our doctors will make sure to educate you about your condition, treatment options, and what you can expect afterward.

 Having questions or concerns about your spine issue is normal.
-Schedule an appointment with one of our experienced spine doctors or surgeons at one of our convenient locations in Carolina Forest, Conway, or Murrells Inlet by calling us at (843) 353-3460 or requesting an appointment online.
+Schedule an appointment with one of our experienced spine doctors or surgeons by scheduling an appointment online or by calling one of our convenient locations in Conway, Murrells Inlet, Myrtle Beach – Carolina Forest, Myrtle Beach – Market Common, or North Myrtle Beach at (843) 353-3460.
 We’re ready to help restore you to better health.